Experts Set Key Agreements for Soil Sampling Under the DeepHorizon Project

 A Promising Future for Soil Science

-The successful completion of the Soil Sampling Protocol Meeting marks an important milestone forward in the harmonization of soil investigation methodologies, as the DeepHorizon project is committed to developing ecosystem-based solutions that improve soil health and uncover vital subsurface processes within the critical zone.
+The general and principal success of the Soil Sampling Protocol Meeting is the step towards the future of the harmonization of soil investigation methodologies because the DeepHorizon project is devoted to the creation of the ecosystem-based answers that could positively affect the soil health and discover the significant processes in the critical zone.

-Next steps include the translation and signing of access agreements by all sampling teams, while researchers will continue to work on data harmonization and refinement of methodologies, ensuring smooth field campaigns in spring and fall 2025.
+The translation of access agreements to all sampling teams and their signing are on the next agenda, and the researchers will still work on data harmonization and correction of methods, guaranteeing the flawless field campaigns in spring and fall 2025.

 Conclusion